brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 * ``sigma::Vector{Float64}`` : updated values of the proposal standard deviations if ``adapt = true``, and the user-defined values otherwise.
 * ``target::Real`` : target acceptance rate for the adaptive algorithm.

-MCMCSampler Constructor
+Sampler Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: AMWG(params::Vector{Symbol}, sigma::Vector{T<:Real}; \
 				adapt::Symbol=:all, batchsize::Integer=50, target::Real=0.44)

-	Construct an ``MCMCSampler`` object for adaptive Metropolis-within-Gibbs sampling.
+	Construct an ``Sampler`` object for adaptive Metropolis-within-Gibbs sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**